 Hey, Alvin, Simon, Theodore, Baby Monkey!
 Are you guys ready to learn your words?”

 Yep.
 I simply shifted my perspective and attention to my boy’s stuffed animals.
 “Pretending” to be the teacher, I directed all instruction to his Chipmunks.

 With the pressure off of him, he immediately engaged.
 He loved playing along and was clueless to the fact that he didn’t want to learn.

-Remember, small chunks of intentional learning overtime yields exponential fruit.
-Engaging in play and fun not only opens doors to relationship building, but also primes the brain for optimal learning.
+Remember, small chunks of intentional learning over time yields fruit.
+Short increments of time is essential.
+Small 5-15 minute chunks of teaching is not only effective but essential for many students.
+Keep your lessons short.
+Engaging in short chunks of play-based learning not only opens doors to a deepened parent-child relationship, but also primes the brain for optimal learning.

-What are your favorite ways to engage your preschooler in learning?
-How do you engage your resistant learner?
+What are your favorite ways to engage your younger or resistant student in learning?
 Comment below.
 Would love to hear from you.

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 I appreciate your support